 Another component of our work program will create a future ecosystem for education research.
 By informing the creation of a learning-driven and systems-based approach to education at the Lahore University of Management Sciences School of Education (LUMS SOE), we aim to encourage key actors to jointly inform the development of LUMS SOE and ensure that their needs are addressed by the curriculum.

 Andrabi, Tahir, Jishnu Das, and Asim I. Khwaja.
 2016.
 "Report Cards: The Impact of Providing School and Child Test Scores on Education Markets."
-Revision requested at American Economic Review.
+Forthcoming June 2017 in the American Economic Review.
 (Online Appendix)

 Andrabi, Tahir, Jishnu Das, and Asim I. Khwaja.
 2015.
 “Delivering Education: A Pragmatic Framework for Improving Education in Low-Income Countries.”
 Forthcoming Handbook of International Education.